 Common House Social Club

-Three local business entrepreneurs are set to open an urban, contemporary social club in Charlottesville that will welcome creative individuals from the city’s progressive arts and commerce community.
-Common House will be a member-based social club and event space that provides a place to gather, dine and engage within a curated and stimulating environment.
-It is slated to open in Spring 2017 in the historic Vinegar Hill neighborhood, at 206 W. Market Street, the former Mentor Lodge and one of the city’s first social clubs built in 1913 that served the community for decades.
+Three local business entrepreneurs poened an urban, contemporary social club in Charlottesville to welcome creative individuals from the city’s progressive arts and commerce community.
+Common House is a member-based social club and event space that provides a place to gather, dine and engage within a curated and stimulating environment.
+First opened in Spring 2017 in the historic Vinegar Hill neighborhood, at 206 W. Market Street, the site is a former Mentor Lodge and one of the city’s first social clubs built in 1913.

 Founded by University of Virginia alumni, Josh Rogers, Derek Sieg and Ben Pfinsgraff, Common House draws on the historical role of the social club while defining its own place in the community and seeking to create a space where a diversity of people from the creative classes of art and commerce can come together to eat, drink, and thrive in a stimulating and well-curated environment.
 Under this guiding principle, Common House will unite individuals across diverse creative communities, including artists, authors, entrepreneurs, educators, musicians, scientists, and more, and be a meeting place for the people and ideas shaping the community of today and tomorrow.

 “Common House exists to connect the men and women who comprise Charlottesville’s growing community of ‘makers’ and ‘doers’ from a variety of professions in a comfortable living space where they can work, network, socialize and relax,” said Josh Rogers, Chief Brand Officer of Common House.
 “We hope Common House becomes a ‘home away from home’ for members and their guests, uniting them around unique activities, programming, and Southern hospitality, all in an effort to forge fresh relationships and ideas that move our culture and community forward.”